livingdocsIO/documentation/reference-docs/editor-configuration/document-drag-drop.md

 ## Description

 The editor has some built in Drag & Drop implementations, to handle image, file and text drops onto a document.
-There is also an integration with the asset management system HuGO.

-It is also possible to add your own drag & drop handlers in the editor.
+And It is possible to register your own drag & drop handlers.

-Dropping objects over a dashboard is not covered in this document.
+Dropping objects over a dashboard is a separate subject.

 ## Add Custom Drag & Drop Handlers